 The Rabbinic Chavurah

-The Rabbinic Chavurah is a radical new program in synagogue leadership with this principle at its core: that our community will flourish by the wisdom(s) of a plurality of voices rather than one.
+The Rabbinic Chavurah is a new model for synagogue leadership with this principle at its core: that our community will flourish by the wisdom(s) of a plurality of voices rather than one.
 We believe that a multiplicity in perspective gives rise to the abundance of discourse and more holistic learning.

 Coordinated by our Core Rabbi, Zach Fredman, the Rabbinic Chavurah brings rabbis and wisdom teachers from diverse fields with various arena of expertise to share their approach within the vision of The New Shul.